marklogic/node-client-api/README.md

 ## Status

-Release 1.0.5 of the MarkLogic Node.js API
+* Release 1.0.6 of the MarkLogic Node.js Client API
+* Compatible with MarkLogic 8

 ## Sample